I am (not), I do Maria Foka, 14 April 2020

-While disavowing binary oppositions, the derivatives of the dipole feminine – masculine should still be allowed to be a panacea instead of an obstacle for inclusion practices.
-Considering them as an evergreen illness of the modern society – especially when they correspond to the assigned at birth genders – that we still have to deal with, they can be used as a way to locate omissions and hiatus that lead to a specific presentation of the body depending on the gender.
+While disavowing binary oppositions, the derivatives of the dipole feminine–masculine should still be allowed to be a panacea instead of an obstacle to inclusion practices.
+Considering them as an evergreen illness of modern society – especially when they correspond to the assigned at birth genders – that we still have to deal with, they can be used as a way to locate omissions and hiatus that lead to a specific presentation of the body depending on the gender.

 The silhouette in particular, and of course the silhouette that garments create, are the foreground character in the game of gender perceptions, due to the cultural decision to render gender so dependent on sex.
 The physical body, sex-linked divisions, and gender designations such as masculine and feminine are clearly constructed artefacts but sadly still occurring.
 However, placing them into the context of the fashion system could be a promising move and a crucial factor in shifting the social obsession of manipulating bodies so as to approach an ideal silhouette of masculinity or femininity that corresponds to an idiotic set of laws determined under the biology-is-destiny formulation.
 Butler said that in such cases, not biology, but culture, becomes destiny.
 Emphasizing the performative nature of presenting oneself, she let it be known that gender is something we do, not something we have.